 - 270/271 Health Care Eligibility/Benefit Inquiry and Information Response.

 - 276/277 Health Care Claim Status Request and Response.

+- 278 Health Care Services Review Request for Review and Response.

 - 835 Health Care Claim Payment/Advice.

 - 837 Health Care Claim: Professional.

 - 837 Health Care Claim: Institutional.

 - 837 Health Care Claim: Dental.

 - 999 Functional Acknowledgment.
-(Note: The 999 will replace the 997 Functional Acknowledgment.)
+(Note: The 999 replaced the 997 Functional Acknowledgment.)

 - TA1 Interchange Acknowledgment.

 - NCPDP version D.0.

-The 5010 companion guides and the payer sheet will completely replace the companion documents used for version 4010 and NCPDP version 5.1.
-The first issuance of the new companion guides will not include the summary of changes known as the "revision log."
-The first issuance of the payer sheet will not list revisions in Appendix A. Subsequent revisions to companion guides and the payer sheet will be documented.
+The 5010 companion guides and the payer sheet completely replace the companion documents used for version 4010 and NCPDP version 5.1.
+The first issuance of the new companion guides does not include the summary of changes known as the "revision log."
+The first issuance of the payer sheet does not list revisions in Appendix A. Subsequent revisions to companion guides and the payer sheet will be documented.